epccs/RPUadpt/Remote/README.md

 For how I setup my Makefile toolchain <http://epccs.org/indexes/Document/DvlpNotes/LinuxBoxCrossCompiler.html>.

-With a ISP tool connection (set the ISP_PORT in Makefile) run 'make isp' and it should compile and then flash the MCU.
+With an ISP tool connected to the bus manager (set the ISP_PORT in Makefile) run 'make isp' and it should compile and then flash the bus manager.

 ```
 rsutherland@conversion:~/Samba/RPUadpt/Remote$ make isp